LightBuzz/HoloGraphic-Shop/README.md

-# Holographic Shop - Unity
+# Holographic Shop

-This is the Mixed Reality HoloLens part of the framework.
+The Holographic Shop allows customers to browse a collection of products in Mixed Reality.
+The customers can view products, interact with them, position them in the 3D space, and even create a virtual Cart.
+The application consists of a Unity client app and a Microsoft Azure backend.

+# Unity - HoloLens

+The Unity client application downloads the data from the server, renders the holograms, and allows for interaction.

 ## Dependencies